نوع مقاله : مقاله علمی پژوهشی

 Methodology

 The present study is a descriptive-exploratory research that has used the method of interpretive qualitative research and content analysis.
-Due to the need for the interviewees to master the subject of heritage interpretation, the statistical population of the study includes experienced guides active in the field of incoming tours and also dedicated guides to the Persepolis World Heritage Site who have at least 5 years of experience in the field of heritage interpretation.
-The snowball method was selected, data collection was done in August and September 1400 through in-depth semi-structured telephone interviews with experienced tour guides and continued until theoretical saturation (fourteenth), the interviews were written and the resulting text, using The usual thematic analysis method and Maxqda software were analyzed.
+Due to the need for the interviewees to master the subject of heritage interpretation, the statistical population of the study includes experienced guides active in the field of incoming tours and also dedicated guides to the Persepolis World Heritage Site who have at least five years of experience in the field of heritage interpretation.
+The snowball method was selected, and data collection was done in August and September 2021 through in-depth semi-structured telephone interviews with experienced tour guides and continued until theoretical saturation (fourteenth); the interviews were written, and the resulting text, using the usual thematic analysis method and MAXQDA software were analyzed.
 The questions in this section were designed based on past studies.

 Results and Discussion